fido-device-onboard/pri-fidoiot/component-samples/demo/aio/README.md

 # Configuring the FDO All-In-One Demo Service

-All the runtime configurations for the services are specified in four files: `service.env`, `hibernate.cfg.xml`, `service.yml` and `WEB-INF/web.xml`.
+All the runtime configurations for the services are specified in four files: `service.env`, `hibernate.cfg.xml`, `service.yml` & `WEB-INF/web.xml` and are present in `<fdo-pri-src>/component-samples/demo/aio/`.

 `service.env`: consists of all the credentials used by the All-in-one demo service.
 These credential configurations are to be generated freshly for each deployment.